omidmt/rira/README.md

         user( meta: [key: [ 'email' ], update: false], email: 'user@app.com', name: 'UserTest', password: 'User@1234', passwordConfirmation: 'User@1234', roles: [ [name: 'TestRole'] ]  )
     }
 ```

+The following konfigs can be used for encryption keys.

+* pemPrivateKey The private key in PEM format, if not set default will be set
+* pemKeyPassword(optional)  The password of the key, if exists
+* pemPublicKey The public key in PEM format, if not set, default one will be set

 ### Data Sources
 The data sources can be added in run-time through the DataConnection page or its classes as domain.
 By adding new data
 connection it will try to add it to application context by the defined name.
 That name can be used when using